vaibhav164/ToDoApp/README.md

           />
 ```

-- It takes to props for sure data and renderItems data takes input of name of list to be rendered and renderItem takes the function to render the item as above.
+- It takes to props for sure **data** and **renderItems** data takes input of name of list to be rendered and renderItem takes the function to render the item as above.
 - Use key Extractor if there is no key property in list this keyExtractor line makes id property of item as key property.
+  -renderItem accepts only on prop name in destructuring we can only use item for destructuring i.e., `({item})` if we pass anything it will not work

 !["FaltList"](./assets/images/FlatList.png "FlatList")
 !["Column in FlatList"](./assets/images/ColumnFlatList.png "FlatList")